m-j-andr/PIC-1-Demo/docs/4-Programming/49-snake/tutorial.md

 [[1, 8], [1, 7], [1, 6], [1, 5], [0, 5], [0, 4], (0, 3), (1, 3), (2, 3), (2, 4), (2, 5), (3, 5), (4, 5), (5, 5)]                                (6, 5)      (7, 0)
 ```

-Okay.
 That looks a little hectic!
 Bear with me.
 Let's explain what is going on...